funkypenguin/feeling-responsive/_posts/tutorial/2014-04-17-monitoring-osx-with-icinga-nagios-nrpe.md

   - nagios
   - osx
 ---
 I have a fairly comprehensive [Icinga][1] monitoring platform monitoring my various linux hosts, but one area which has been lacking until now is the monitoring of the OSX Mavericks Mac Mini that I use for a home media center.
-Considering this is used by my family to watch <a title="Plex" href="http://plex.tv" target="_blank">TV/Movies</a>, play music, and manage iPhoto, it&#8217;s arguably one of the most important hosts to monitor carefully.
+Considering this is used by my family to watch <a title="Plex" href="http://plex.tv" target="_blank">TV/Movies</a>, play music, and manage iPhoto, it's arguably one of the most important hosts to monitor carefully.
 Of course, I could monitor its state (up or down) by pinging it from Icinga, but I wanted to know more than that.
-I&#8217;ve had issues in the past with running out of disk space on the host, and I&#8217;m all to familiar with the risks of 4-year-old hardware using spindled disks.
+I've had issues in the past with running out of disk space on the host, and I'm all to familiar with the risks of 4-year-old hardware using spindled disks.
 This solution enables me to monitor the following on OSX with Icinga:

   * Load/Memory
   * Disk Usage